jxtngx/lightning-lab/README.md

 `lab.config` assists with project, trainer, and sweep configurations.

-`lab.datamodule` contains code for th LightningDataModule.
+`lab.datamodule` contains code for the LightningDataModule.

-`lab.dataset` contains code for th LightningDataModule.
+`lab.dataset` contains code for the Torch Dataset.

 `lab.module` contains code for the LightningModule.